a8m/reflect-examples/README.md

 	// get the value that the pointer v points to. v = v.Elem()
 	t := v.Type()
-	// allocate a new map, if v is nil. see m2 above. if v.IsNil() {
+	// allocate a new map, if v is nil. see: m2, m3, m4.
+	if v.IsNil() {
 		v.Set(reflect.MakeMap(t))
 	}